gemforce-team/gemsmith/README.md

 # Mod files
 Gemsmith keeps all its files in the game's Local Store folder.
 It's located in `%AppData%\com.giab.games.gcfw.steam\Local Store\Gemsmith` and it's generated on first launch.

+You can paste the above path in your windows explorer address bar to open that folder.

 That folder is referred to as **Gemsmith folder** in this readme.